‘Dancing With The Stars’ Athletes: 2 Heartbreaking Eliminations On Night 1

 A post shared by Dancing with the Stars (@dancingabc) on

-Josh Norman and Sharna Burgess danced a Cha Cha to “Finesse” by Bruno Mars.
+Finally, Josh Norman and Sharna Burgess danced a Cha Cha to “Finesse” by Bruno Mars.
+Super sexy!
+Red hot!
+“Free and easy, full of rhythm and style, another one on the long list of footballers who can dance,” Len said.
+“Star quality, sex appeal, you’ve got it!
+You’re the one to watch,” Bruno said.
+Carrie Ann said she was a fly girl on In Living Color, so she crowned him a “fly guy.”
+They got a 24!

-Notorious figure skater Tonya Harding and Sasha Farber danced a Foxtrot to “When You Believe” by Whitney Houston and Mariah Carey.
-Figure skater Adam Rippon and Jenna Johnson danced a Cha Cha to “Sissy That Walk” by RuPaul.

 In the end, two teams were eliminated!
+On the night of the premiere, we had to say goodbye to Johnny Damon and Emma, and Jamie and Artem.